zhelenskiy/FunctionalCpp/README.md

 `makeLazy(std::move(someStdVector)).map<long>(someFunc).count()` is O(1) too.

 ---

+### Library structure

+* It consists of evaluator and skip helper.
+    * Evaluator is a function that generates current item and the next lazy sequence.
+    * Skip helper is a function that can speed up skip operation when it is possible.
+       * For example, when you use lazy sequence generated with a vector or a range, you know how to skip n items in O(1) complexity.
+       * Lots of operations such as map, match, repeat, concat can keep skip helper if a base sequence had it.
+       * It can help making ordering lazy.
+       * It also can be implicitly used in different functions such as itemAt, count to speed up them.
+* There is lazy iterator that contains evaluated value and is used as an iterator to make using range based for-s with lazy sequences possible.
+* There are two ancestors of lazy sequences:
+    * Reversed lazy sequences: stores not reversed sequence too to be able to do nothing if the number of `.reverse(...)` is even. (`naturalNumbers().reverse().reverse().first()` doesn't work infinitely)
+    * Ordered lazy sequences: it has its own special `.thenBy(...)` and `thenByDescending(...)` functions apart from ones from the base class.
+        * Is lazy operation
+        * Uses std::sort when the data size is small.
+* There are additional functions that can simplify using lazy sequences in functional style code.
+* There are macros that perform anonymous functions (almost) as they are in Kotlin.
+But they are not included in the main library because that would mean that I preserve some global names for my library macros.

+### Listing

+### Known Issues

+### In the upcoming updates

 In next updates the lazy sequences are going even to resolve if it is faster to use smart skip helper or not.